pravinpb/MachineLearning-Algorithms/README.md

-# MachineLearning-Algorithms
-A reference code for university project
+This repository contains all the code for Machine Learning Models.